 Videographer Dylan Magaster recently caught up with one 21-year-old who left his place in West Seattle to live in a converted sprinter van.
-He was paying an upwards of $2,600 every month for his condo – now he gets to wake up to an amazing new place every day.
+He was paying an upwards of $2,600 every month for his condo—now he gets to wake up in an amazing new place every day.

 The interior layout is simple yet ingenious.
 In the back, a comfy queen-size bed with four inches of foam sits above his “garage” space.
 Just below the bed are two seats with tops that can be lifted to reveal more storage.

 Two counters form the kitchen with drawers beneath to hold pots and pans.
 The cooking space also features a double-burner propane stove, sink, and a slide-out cutting board.